Neighborhood

 The owner may choose to re-finance or sell the developed property.

-On Community Engagement: Through cultural programming and exhibitions, known as Beacon Projects, the Fisher Building hosts regular dialogue with neighborhoods across the city.
-The aim is to connect city residents with one another through ongoing exchange and conversation, establishing a platform shared around the world.
+Community Engagement: Through cultural programming and exhibitions, known as Beacon Projects, the Fisher Building hosts regular dialogue with neighborhoods across the city.
+The aim is to connect city residents with one another through ongoing exchange and conversation.

-On Design Excellence: The goal is to upgrade the Fisher Building to welcome all.
+Design Excellence: The intent is to upgrade the Fisher Building to welcome all.
 The design approach is one that is timeless, marrying historic and modern so interior upgrades and interventions are done with respect to the building’s historic quality and realities, while infrastructure is modernized to function efficiently.

-In the Neighborhood: Fisher Theatre, Cadillac Place, Hotel St. Regis Detroit, Motown Museum, College for Creative Studies, Shinola Factory Headquarters, Henry Ford Hospital, Detroit Branch NAACP
+In the Neighborhood: Fisher Theatre, New Center One, Cadillac Place, College for Creative Studies, Shinola Factory Headquarters, Henry Ford Hospital, The Boulevard, 7300 Woodward, Detroit Pistons Practice Facility, 6001 Cass, Motown Museum

 Transit: Bus #023, 851; Q-line Station: Grand Blvd; MoGo Station: Second Ave & W Grand Blvd